 “The financial element is impossible for British drivers.”

-“Countries like Mexico have put so much money into their drivers being recognised on the global stage and we can’t.”
+“Countries like Mexico have put so much money into their drivers being globally recognised and we can’t.”

-Motorsport UK have received limited funding from Sport England, but it will still cost in excess of £10,000 to train there per year, and that quickly expands to £200 and £600 thousand as a driver rises to Formula 4 and Formula 3 levels, for which there is no funding subsidy.
+Motorsport UK are funded by Sport England, but training there will still cost more than £10,000-per-year, and that quickly expands as a driver rises to Formula 4 and Formula 3 levels, for which there is no subsidy.

-In an era of increasing competition from simulators that are still expensive enough to be just out of reach of those from more modest backgrounds, this is no longer a competitive price.
+In an era of simulators that remain expensive enough to be just out of reach, this is not competitive.

-Ultimately, motorsport enjoys its elite status in the sporting world.
+Motorsport enjoys elite status in the sporting world.
 The synthetic feel is one of the things that makes it so attractive through mediums like Netflix’s Drive to Survive.

-But for young people who have picked up an ambition to go racing, the numbers behind the career are debilitating to all but the top 0.001%.
+But for young people who are ambitious to go racing, the numbers behind the career are debilitating to all but the top 0.001%.

 “There was an old saying from Richard Branson, if you want to lose money start an airline,” Arnold reflected.